kumu/docs/guides/export.md

 </p>

 <p class="alert alert-warning">
-PDFs can only be created for maps, not for full <a class="alert-link" href="/guides/presentations.html">presentations</a>.
+PDFs can only be created for regular maps, not for geo templates or full <a class="alert-link" href="/guides/presentations.html">presentations</a>.
 </p>

 ## Export to PNG: create a screenshot